alan910127/fastapi-prisma-test/README.md

 ## Editor Support

-Turn on string suggestion / completion feature on your code editor to get full benefit from the powerful type-safe Prisma ORM.
+Turn on string suggestion / completion feature on your code editor to get full power of the type-safe Prisma ORM

 ### Visual Studio Code